Thousands of Resources, Ready to help.

 SHPO staff work in a hybrid environment and are most easily accessible by direct email.
 Looking to do research?
 As of February 27, 2025 our process has changed as we begin to allow users to access our new online CRIS database.
 Section 106 applications may be submitted electronically.
 General inquiries may be sent to [email protected].
 We invite you to explore our Programs and Services below to learn more about historic preservation in Michigan.

 What do you think about historic preservation opportunities in Michigan?
-What threats do historic places face, and where can historic preservation champions focus their attention and resources in the future?
-A series of regional public workshops will take place across Michigan during summer 2025 to allow citizens an opportunity to offer their ideas and input.
-We invite you to join us in Mt.
-Pleasant on Thursday, July 17 at the Ziibiwing Center for our Mid Michigan Public Workshop.
+What threats do historic places face, and where can historic preservation champions focus their attention and resources in the years ahead?
+A series of regional public workshops took place across Michigan during summer 2025 to allow citizens an opportunity to offer their ideas and input.
+One final opportunity to participate is coming up on September 25.

 Michigan Lighthouse Assistance Program (MLAP) Grants Impact